agartland/pdbootstrap/README.md

 # pdbootstrap
-Modern bootstrap and permutation testing tools for pandas and numpy/numba arrays.
-# pdbootstrap

-Modern bootstrap and permutation testing tools for pandas DataFrames.
+Python package for bootstrap and permutation testing for pandas DataFrames.

 ## Installation